sse-secure-systems/connaisseur/docs/adr/ADR-1_bootstrap-sentinel.md

 ### Positive Consequences

 If the Connaisseur Pods report `Ready` during the `connaisseur-bootstrap-sentinel`'s runtime, the MutatingWebhookConfiguration will be deployed by Helm.
-Otherwise, the helm deployment will fail after its timeout period (default: 5min), since there won't be a running `connaisseur-bootstrap-sentinel` Pod anymore that resolves the installation deadlock.
+Otherwise, the Helm deployment will fail after its timeout period (default: 5min), since there won't be a running `connaisseur-bootstrap-sentinel` Pod anymore that resolves the installation deadlock.
 The Connaisseur Pods will never reach the `Ready` state and the MutatingWebhookConfiguration never gets deployed.
 This means, we get consistent deployment failures after the inital waiting period if something did not work out.
 Additionally, if the MutatingWebhookConfiguration gets removed for whatever reason during operation, Connaisseur Pods will be failing, indicating their failed dependency.
 Hence, monitoring the Connaisseur Pods is sufficient to ensure their working.

 ### Negative Consequences